namitasathish/Chat-WebApp/README.md

 # Chat-WebApp
 A chat application built using ReactJS, ChatEngine, and Axios.
-This demonstrates a basic chat interface with login and logout functionality
+This ia a chat interface with login and logout functionality
 ## Features
 - **UserLogin**:User authentication using username and password.
 - **ImageSharing**:Users can share images to their chats